 It's already available for purchase, both the normal version and the music version.
 I've already started with the test, so you'll have it published in the next few weeks, stay tuned!

 The new Garmin FR645 will be well received because it completes the huge leap between the Vivoactive 3 and the Forerunner 935.
 And there is finally a watch in the Garmin lineup that offers the ability to play music independently.
 It's a model that simply combines things from the Vivoactive 3 and FR935, I think it lacks that "plus" that has always accompanied Garmin's advanced running model.

 The list of functions and features do not leave anyone with their mouths open, starting with the 5 hours of autonomy with use of GPS and music that I think is scarce.
 But we can not expect large numbers when we consider that it is a relatively small watch (the size of a Vivoactive 3) and that the GPS and Bluetooth transmission 3.0 represent a very high consumption.

 This launch leaves me wondering if there's room for a future Garmin Forerunner 245.
 Knowing the Garmin range, I'm sure there is, but... what are they going to take away from it?
 The competition is tightening and for example the Suunto Spartan Trainer offers a lot for what the replacement for FR235 will presumably cost.

-All in all...
-I'm left with the feeling that they could have offered "something more".
+In short...
+I am left with the feeling that pod could have offered "something more".

 And with that... thanks for reading!